wpm/telos/README.md

 The feature sequence is a random ordering of ten digits from 0 to 9, in which one of the digits is repeated in two random places and the rest of the digits are unique.
-The label sequence is a list of ten 0s and 1s, where 1s appear is positions corresponding to the repeated digits and 0s appear in positions corresponding to the unique ones.
+The label sequence is a list of ten 0s and 1s, where 1s appear in positions corresponding to the repeated digits and 0s appear in positions corresponding to the unique ones.